 Summer is the prime season for outdoor adventures of all kinds, from long hikes and camping to taking a trip to the beach.
-However, with all these fun activities comes many potential injuries that both children and adults are prone to.
+However, with all these fun activities comes many potential injuries that both children and adults are prone to that might require first aid treatment.
 Here are some of the most common summertime injuries and what to do if they occur.

 Beach trips are a summertime favorite, but too long out in the sun can easily result in a sunburn.
 Fortunately, treating it is simple.
 Have the sunburnt individual stay in the shade as much as possible and regularly apply aloe to the affected areas.
 Prevent further sunburn by generously applying sunscreen throughout the day when spending extended periods of time outdoors.